1320799775/DL_RTZS/README.md

 Model has been written and tested with the above dependencies.
 Performance with other module versions has not been tested.

 # Preparing Data
-The input to the DNN must be in '.mat' format with variable name of 'data', which can be edited in MATLAB or Python.
+The input to the DNN must be in '.mat' format with the variable name of 'data', which can be edited in MATLAB or Python.

 Prior to input into the network model, the FID data containing less than 4096 complex points needs to be zero-filled to 4096 complex points and Fourier transformed.
 Then, the spectrum is phased,  and only the real part is taken and normalized to 1.